ceoshikhar/chimplist/README.md

 ## Why Chimplist?

+A lot of people use Mailchimp for their `list` feature.
+Chimplist aims at the people who are beginners or just want to add a `sign up to newsletter` type of form to their website.
+This library aims to help them get started working with Mailchimp lists with ease and simplicity by making sure:

 - You don't have to worry about the Mailchimp's API end points.
 - You don't have to worry about handling authorizations.
 - You don't have to worry about knowing how to make HTTP requests.